Vividh-Prabu/C_Programs/README.md

 # C Programs Collection

-A curated collection of **C programs** covering fundamentals, data structures, algorithms, and common problem‑solving patterns.
+A curated collection of **C programs** covering fundamentals, data structures, algorithms, and common problem-solving patterns.
 This repository is mainly intended for **practice, learning, and revision**.

 ---